The Reliability of Remotely Piloted Aircraft System Performance under Aeronautical Communication Uncertainties: Literature Review

 \subsection{Communication Loss}

 Many factors can cause complete communication signal loss for RPAS, which requires accurate measurement of sensor input (i.e., radar altimeters) for awareness of situations within the area of interest.
+From an organizational perspective, communication loss events can be understood within the broader framework of risk dynamics, where operational pressures may erode safety margins over time \citep{marais_conceptualizing_2008}.
+Communication redundancy is a primary design countermeasure, though the value of such redundancy is contingent on the prevalence of common-cause failures that can simultaneously affect multiple communication channels \citep{hoepfer_value_2009}.
 The sensor data can be inaccurate, delayed, corrupted, or spoofed.
 Cyber-physical attacks toward communication infrastructures and links is the major source of complete communication signal loss \citep{dave2022cyber, ukwandu2022cyber}.
 Based on the awareness of the attacker blocking communication channels, we classify them into intentional and unintentional attacks.
 Intentional attacks toward aviation communication systems include jamming, spoofing, and tampering.
 Signal jamming refers to deliberately disrupting radio signals using devices that broadcast noise or create interference on the same frequency as aviation communication channels.
 Spoofing injects false signals to mimic legitimate communication channels to disrupt ATC and pilots.
 Tempering, also known as man-in-the-middle attack, refers to unauthorized access to the system or even damage physical communication infrastructures.
 Distributed-Denial-of-Service (DDoS) is viewed as a special form of spoofing by massively injecting false signals into the communication system.
 Unintentional attacks include the electromagnetic interference (EMI) caused by onboard equipment or passenger electronics, cross-modulation caused the mixing of signals from different frequencies.
 Space weather events is one example of unintentional attacks towards the aviation communication systems.
 Space weather events disrupt ionosphere reflections and create blockage of shortwave radio transmissions \citep{xue2024optimizing}.
 The formation of space weather events is highly unpredictable, as it is related to the moving of particles inside of the Earth's magnetic field towards the poles caused by solar activities \citep{tsurutani2005october, tsurutani2009brief, tsurutani2022space}.
 North Polar Flights traversing the area north of $82^o$N primarily rely on HF to maintain connection with ground stations, or SATCOM for most remote areas.
 However, both HF and SATCOM are heavily impacted by space weather events in the area north of $82^o$N, and even inaccessible for HF bands below 30MHz \citep{xue2024optimizing}.
 In these scenarios, flights are required to divert or land near the North Pole due to the lack of timely and accurate space weather event prediction.